-Configuring an Oracle Connect Adapter
+Setting Up an Oracle Connect Adapter

-To work with the Oracle Connect, you need to configure adapter definitions on the IBM OS/390 or z/OS platform to handle the interactions to and from a CICS program.
-You use Oracle Studio to specify these definitions.
+To work with the Oracle Connect against the VSAM data source from an Oracle Application Server, you need to set up an adapter definition on the IBM OS/390 or z/OS platform to handle the interactions to and from the VSAM data.

-Perform the following steps:
+Perform the following steps to setup the adapter:

-- From the Start menu, select Programs, Oracle, and then select Studio. - In the Configuration Explorer, expand the node of the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio" on page 2-14. - Expand the Bindings node.
-The binding configurations available on this computer are listed. - Expand the NAV binding node.
-The NAV binding configuration includes branches for data sources and adapters that are located on the computer. - Right-click Adapters and select New Adapter to open the New Adapter wizard. - Enter a name for the back-end adapter.
+- From the Start menu, select Start, Programs, Oracle, and then select Studio. - In the Configuration Explorer, expand the node of the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio" on page 2-14. - Expand the Bindings node.

+- 4. Expand the NAV binding node.

+- Right-click Adapters and select New Adapter to open the New Adapter wizard.

+- Enter a name for the back-end adapter.

-Note: The word event is a reserved word and cannot be used to name an adapter.
+Note: The word event is a reserved word and cannot be used when naming an adapter.

-Select CICS as the back-end adapter type from the Type list as shown in the following figure:

-- Select Events. - Click Finish.
-The back-end adapter is added to the list and the definition opens for editing.
+- 7. Select Database as the back-end adapter type from the Type list.
+The Database adapter enables accessing the VSAM data source from Oracle Application Server. - 8.
+Select Events to create an event queue for the adapter. - Click Finish.
+The back-end adapter is added to the adapters list and its definition opens for editing.